Governance of Private Pension Funds

 Principle 1: Objectives

-1.1 The principal strategic objectives of the pension supervisory authority should be clearly and publicly specified.
+1.1 The pension supervisory authority’s principal strategic objectives should be clearly and publicly specified.
 They should focus on protecting pension members’ and beneficiaries’ interests.
 The Objectives should also be directed towards the stability and security of pension funds and plans, the sustainability of the pension sector as a whole, the promotion of good governance, and the encouragement of pension provision.

-1.2 The responsibilities of the pension supervisor should be clearly and objectively stated, giving a clear mandate and assigning specific duties.
+1.2 The pension supervisor’s responsibilities should be clearly and objectively stated, with a clear mandate and specific duties assigned.

 Principle 2: Independence

-2.4 Supervisory acts, including the use of enforcement and sanction powers, should be overruled only by judicial decision, including tribunals with relevant powers, or by parliamentary process.
+2.4 Supervisory acts, including enforcement and sanction powers, should be overruled only by judicial decisions, including tribunals with relevant powers, or by parliamentary process.

 Principle 3: Adequate Resources

-3.1.
-Pension supervisory authorities should be granted adequate staff and resource access.
+For effective supervision, pension supervisory authorities should be granted adequate staff and resource access.
+This ensures they have the necessary tools to conduct proportionate, effective, and independent supervision.

-3.2 The pension supervisory authority should have a sufficient budget to enable it to conduct proportionate, effective and independent supervision.
+3.2 The pension supervisory authority should have a sufficient budget to conduct proportionate, effective, and independent supervision.
 Funding, in part or in full, of the pension supervisory authority by supervised pension funds or plans could be considered, provided independence is maintained.
 Where fees are charged, the fee structure should be transparent.

 3.3 The pension supervisory authority should hire, train, and maintain sufficient staff with high professional standards and expertise, including appropriate standards of confidentiality and disclosure.